FAQ Frequently Asked Questions

 A: Home occupations are generally permitted in Bannock County but with some limitations--please see Section 424 of the Bannock County Zoning Ordinance for more information.

 Q: Is this lot "buildable?"

 A: The term "buildable" could refer to at least two things: (1) the physical suitability of the site for the proposed project and (2) whether or not the lot has been properly subdivided to allow for the issuance of building permits.
 Our office does not provide analyses regarding the physical suitability of lots, but we can offer information as to whether or not the lot has been properly subdivided.
-If you would like to request such a determination, you can submit an application for a Parcel Determination by email to email@example.com or by dropping off a paper copy at our office (you can download an application form here).
-Please also note that we cannot "pre-approve" any kinds of permits; a permit application must be submitted before an official approval or denial can be made.
+If you would like to request such a determination, you can submit an application for a Parcel Determination through our online portal by clicking here.
+Please also note that we cannot "pre-approve" any permits; a permit application must be submitted before an official approval or denial can be made.

 Q: What can I build on my property?

 A: That depends a lot on where your property is located and which zoning district you are in (see topic "How is my property zoned?" above).
 After you know your zoning district, you can look up the allowable uses for that zone in the Zoning Ordinance.
 Any new structure would also need to comply with the Bannock County Building Code and other County ordinances.

 Q: Can I subdivide my property and build on it?